 What is Accelerated Reader (AR)?

-- AR is a computer based program that checks student comprehension after reading.
+- Accelerated Reader (AR) is a computer-based program that checks student comprehension after reading.

-- We encourage you to also read books from the public library and from your own collection!
-To find out if a book is an AR book, you can look online at AR Bookfinder.
+- Books from the public library and from your own collection may be included in the AR program!
+To find out if a book has an AR quiz, you can look up the title in the online resource AR Bookfinder.

-- After your child has read a book several times, they will take a quiz in their classroom.
-Quizzes will have from 5 to 10 questions.
+- Quizzes will have from 5 to 10 questions.
 After they finish the quiz, the computer shows them their results as well as the questions they answered incorrectly, followed by the correct answer.

 - Students earn points when they score 60% or higher on a quiz.

-Parents can sign up at Home Connect for email notification of their child's AR quiz results.
-Home Connect also allows families to see graphs of their child's progress and their child's 'bookshelf.'.
-Home Connect letters with student log in information are sent home at the beginning of the school year.
-Please contact your child's teacher if you have misplaced this information.
+The Home Connect feature allows parents to sign-up for email notification of their child's AR quiz results.
+Home Connect also allows families to see graphs of their child's progress and their child's 'bookshelf.'
+Home Connect letters with student log-in information are sent home by the classroom teacher.

-As with all reading, the most important thing you can do to help you child in AR is to encourage him or her to read with and to you and discuss the book before, during, and after reading.
+How can I help my child?
+The most important thing you can do to help your child is to encourage him or her to read with you and to you, discuss the book before, during, and after reading and READ EVERY DAY!